 Kids bedroom ideas on a budget

 Your child’s bedroom is their palace.
 They will sleep, play and work in their personal space, so giving them a great bedroom will not only breathe new life into their haven, but it will provide a sanctuary to get away from the hustle and bustle of everyday life.
-When opting for a room makeover, you need to think of the space that you have available, as well as the theme you want to create.
+When opting for a room makeover, you need to think of the space that you have available, and the theme you want to create.
 What colour do you want to paint the walls?
 Which items do you want to display?
-Which necessary pieces of furniture should stay and, sometimes, more importantly, which should be thrown out!
+Which necessary pieces of furniture should stay and, sometimes which should be thrown out!
 But, overhauling your child’s bedroom doesn’t have to cost the earth.
 Check out below some of Motherhood Diaries’ kids’ bedroom ideas on a budget.

 What are your child’s hobbies and interests?